weiganghuang/devwrk-1703/devwrk-1703.md

 * Cisco NSO application VM (Host N):
   * Cisco NSO application host manages DNS master server M.
   * Hosts M, T1, and T2 are also known to NSO.
-  * DNS synchronization operation from M to T1 and T2 are initiated from NSO as the service action.
+  * DNS synchronization operation from M to T1 and T2 are initiated from NSO as a service action.

 * DNS master M:
   * DNS master managed by NSO.
-NSO end users can pick and choose the DNS configration portion to synchronize to targets.
+NSO end users can pick and choose DNS configration portions to synchronize from M to targets T1 and T2.

 * DNS targets T1 and T2:
   * DNS targets in the network